CompilerProgramming/compilerprogramming.github.io/site/source/intermediate-representations.rst

 Intermediate Representations
 ============================

-In general terms, an input program in the source language may go through many intermediate representations within the compiler before it is in a form ready for execution.
+An input program in the source language may go through many intermediate representations within a compiler before it is in a form ready for execution.

-One of the first such intermediate representations that we have seen is the the Abstract Syntax Tree, which is mainly concerned with the grammar of the source language.
+One of the first such intermediate representations that we have seen is the the Abstract Syntax Tree (AST), which is mainly concerned with the grammer of the source language.

-From the AST, we generate a different kind of intermediate representation, one that is more amenable to manipulations required during optimization and execution.
+From the AST, we generate a different kind of intermediate representation, one that is more amenable to the manipulations required during optimization and execution.
+There are many such representations; we will limit ourselves to the following.

-In the EeZee Programming Language, we implement a stack-based intermediate representation, as well as two variations of a register-based representation.
+* Stack based IR
+* Register based IR
+* Sea of Nodes IR

 Stack-Based IR
 ==============